csweet22/CS4474/README.md

 The app was also built with 1920 x 1080 resolutions in mind (16:9), and that will result in the smoothest experience.

+There is a video in the repo (source) showing off the prototype.

 Thank you!